namhng/SC25--iot-project/README.md

 The rest of the response takes values that were declared in the `keys.py`file.

 ## Presenting the Data

+With the above described function we always save new data into the database whenever the function is called.
+How often the data is updated in the dashboard can be configured in Grafana.

 ### **Visualization**
 Set up [Grafana](https://hackmd.io/@lnu-iot/BkwDAimvn#Setting-up-Grafana), and then create a dashboard.